amaliag0/secret-santa/README.md

 ## REQUIREMENTS

-- Python2
+- Python3
-- `pip install -r requirements.txt`
+- `pip3 install -r requirements.txt`
 - A Google account
 - Go to https://myaccount.google.com/lesssecureapps and enable the **Less secure option**.
 Disable the option when finished.
-- Need a NAME_LIST.csv using a `','` as delimiter as follows:
+- Needs a list of names & emails NAME_LIST.csv using a `','` as delimiter as follows:

 ~~~csv
 NAME,EMAIL